Like all medicines, gabapentin can cause side effects, although not everyone gets them.

 If you notice this, speak to your doctor.

-Keep taking the medicine, but talk to your doctor if this advice does not help and the side effects bother you or do not go away.
+Keep taking the medicine, but talk to your doctor if this advice does not help and a side effect is still bothering you or does not go away.

 Serious side effects

-Very few people taking gabapentin have serious problems.
+Very few people taking gabapentin have serious side effects.

-Call a doctor or call 111 straight away if you have a serious side effect, including:
+Call a doctor or call 111 now if you:

-• long-lasting stomach pain, feeling sick or being sick – these may be warning signs of an inflamed pancreas
+- have long-lasting stomach pain, are feeling sick or being sick – these may be signs of an inflamed pancreas

-• seeing things that are not there (hallucinations)
+- are seeing or hearing things that are not there (hallucinations)

 Serious allergic reaction